Kiana Ghassemi

 They quickly pivoted to allowing customer success managers to send these curated boxes (while supplies last) to show their clients how thankful they are for their business and partnership.
 Win, win.

 Similar to other marketing tactics, it’s important to test your offline tactics to learn what types of gifts and events are the most effective for your target audience.
+When it comes to corporate gifting, make a positive impact on the environment by choosing sustainable corporate gifts that align with your company's values.

 When moving between vendors, every item counts, especially when loading your inventory into a truck and shipping pallets across the country, continent, or world.
 What’s worth taking with you?